 - In the mid-term — the use of smart sensors, wearables, smartphones and preventative alerts provides a means to prevent and improve safety response in hazardous areas.
 Organisations should look to take advantage of these foundational technologies to fully leverage AI in the future.

 - In the long-term — this will allow for the prediction of safety incidents based on historical data and AI learning.

-TilliT is designed to orchestrate systems, machines and people — which means it can help organisations to improve
+Our software is designed to orchestrate systems, machines and people — which means it can help organisations to improve

 compliance and keep records of every check completed.

 Are there any challenges that organisations may face while implementing AI and robotics from a workplace safety perspective (either now or in the future)?

 When we talk about digitisation, this is a transformation that has to happen across the whole organisation.
 It isn’t going to happen overnight.

 Many organisations need to adopt the foundational technology and in particular address the change management associated with technology.
 Early in the transformation lifecycle, Workplace Health and Safety professionals should be consulted.
 They can provide valuable insights for the design stage, while also being instrumental in ongoing change management, training and adherence.

 We all want our work to take place in a safe, engaging environment.